wowsomeco/ng_dart_admin/README.md

 ## Why Dart for web

   * It's been a love-hate relationship to me personally with javascript.
-As much as I love how flexible the language is, it hits me hard in the face when it comes to working on bigger scale projects that involves working with more than 2 developers.
-Sometimes developers (me included) tend to make bugs that are very hard to trace in javascript environment.
-We often find it very hard to understand each other's code since variables can be anything.
-Most of the time whenever there are complex code produces by others, it feels like a here's-the-riddle-for-you-find-the-answer thingy for the rest.
+As much as I love how flexible the language is, it hits me hard in the face when it comes to working on the bigger scale projects that involves working with more than 2 developers.
+Sometimes programmers (me included) tend to make bugs that are very hard to trace in javascript environment.
+We often find it very hard to understand each other's code since variables can have any type.
+Most of the time whenever there are complex code produced by others, it feels like a here's-the-riddle-for-you-find-the-answer thingy for the rest.
 That's when I thought perhaps we should consider working on another language that is statically typed to save our lives from the madness.
-I think Dart really shines in this area, not to mention how familiar the language is from the get-go, seems like we already know this language for years even though we just recently started.
-The dependencies on another package is very minimal too as the language itself comes with rich built-in libraries already.
-Once we convert, we (I) dont want to look back again :)
+I think Dart really shines in this area, not to mention how familiar the language is from the get-go, seems like we already know this language for years already even though we just recently started.
+The dependencies on another package is very minimal too as the language itself comes with rich built-in libraries already (batteries included).
+Once we convert, we (I) dont want to look back :)

   * We can interop with javascript with ease.
 That's one of the reasons this package exists! you'll find more js interops eventually for sure.